Weʼve raised £31,168 to furnish the homes of vulnerable families experiencing furniture poverty.

 Don't have time to donate right now?

-Furnishing Futures is a community project in North East London that aims to fully furnish the homes of families who are experiencing furniture poverty by using good quality items that would have gone to landfill and collecting community donations of pre-loved furniture and items for the home.
+Furnishing Futures is a new grassroots charitable organisation in North East London that aims to fully furnish the homes of families who are experiencing furniture poverty by using good quality items that would have gone to landfill and collecting community donations of pre-loved furniture and items for the home.
 We believe that by helping families create a safe and comfortable home, we can give them back their dignity and hope for the future.